 DRP pursues system reform and class action litigation to protect and expand disability rights and services.What We Do

 DRP staff march in unity with individuals with disabilities to support causes important to preserving and advancing disability rights

 Legislative & Policy Spotlight

 Civil Rights Complaint Filed by Disability Rights Pennsylvania Resulted in Progress on Pennsylvania’s Medical Rationing Guidelines

 DRP Obtains Consent Decree Requiring Significant Modifications at Upper Dublin Middle School to Provide Accessibility for Student Who Uses Wheelchair in Federal Court Lawsuit

-Every three years, DRP establishes program goals and priorities based on input from the public, its stakeholders and Board, our Mental Health Advisory Council, and program data.
-The current goals and objectives were approved to begin on October 1, 2018 for fiscal year 2019.
+Every year, DRP establishes program goals and priorities based on input from the public, its stakeholders and Board, our Mental Health Advisory Council, and program data.
+The current goals and objectives were approved to begin April 20, 2020 for fiscal year 2021.

 Impact by the Numbers

 DRP operates a toll-free intake system available to all Pennsylvanians, providing legal advice, advocacy, and/or information and referral services to over 2,500 callers annually.

 DRP participates in approximately 10 outreach events annually to provide information about our services to people with disabilities, family members, advocates, and professionals.